Seasons End: Critical reception

 Mick Wall, writing in Kerrang!, stated, "Vocally and lyrically, of course, we find ourselves on new ground.
 Hogarth's certainly got a voice, smooth as glass and emotive as hell.
 And, in common with his more famous predecessor, it's a very un-American voice, the vowel sounds are all Queen's English.
 But there the comparisons end.
 Steve Hogarth is no Fish clone.
 He's no Peter Gabriel nor Phil Collins apologist, either.
 He doesn't need to be.
 He's got a voice of his own – and when you listen to it on tracks like 'Easter', and 'Seasons End' or 'After Me', you can almost forget the band ever had another singer."

+Allmusic reviewer describes "Easter" as "heartfelt" with an "imaginative electric-acoustic arrangement".